szw/vim-kompleter/README.md

 * smartcase (`2`)

-  In case you miss so-called _smartcase_ completion known from standard Vim completion algorithm.
+  In case you miss the _smartcase_ completion known from standard Vim completion algorithm.
   See `:help 'smartcase'` for more info.

 Smartcase is often used in Vim because it's handy while searching or substitute things.
-The same search engine settings are used for the standard Vim keyword completion algorithm.
-In this way you cannot just limit the `smartcase` option only to searching/substituting as command facility.
+Unfortunately, the same search engine settings are used for the standard Vim keyword completion algorithm.
+Therefore you cannot just limit the `smartcase` option only to searching/substituting.
-It will also _enhance_ Vim's keyword matching and that is really frustrating.
-But if you used to work with smartcase, it's okay.
-You can enable it in Vim-Kompleter too:
+Smartcase will also _enhance_ Vim's keyword matching and it's really annoying.

+By default Kompleter saves you from that headache.
+But if you used to work with smartcase while keyword completing, it's okay.
+You can enable the same in Vim-Kompleter too:

     let g:kompleter_case_sensitive = 2

-By default, the plain case sensitive completion is set (`let g:kompleter_case_sensitive = 1`).
+As said before, by default the plain case sensitive keyword matching is set (not the smartcase):

+    let g:kompleter_case_sensitive = 1

 Fuzzy Search
 ------------

-It looks like it's the next "must have" nowadays.
+It looks like it's the next _must have_ nowadays.
 However, chances are you won't like it very much, because standard matching will provide you highly accurate results.
 But again, it strongly depends on your projects and your writing/coding habits as well.
 Fuzzy search (turned off by default) can be enabled like below: